-Passport to Parliament is an outreach project empowering looked after children and care leavers to be agents of change - in their own lives and within the care system.
+Passport to Parliament is an outreach project empowering looked after children and care leavers to be agents of change, in their own lives and within the care system.
 We aim to strengthen the participants’ confidence and sense of empowerment, connect them to decision makers and to a wider community of care-experienced young people facing similar issues.
 Watch the video above to find out more!

 The best people to identify what needs changing in the care system are those who experience it.
-Our interactive sessions will use the UK’s rich history of activism to inspire young people to become change makers.
+Our interactive sessions will inspire young people to become change makers.
 We will get together, get active and get stuff done.

 We want to show young people that writing to their MP is just one of many ways to participate in politics.
 We’ll come to you.
-If you work with a group of young people who might gain from this opportunity, please get in touch!
+If you work with a group of young people and would be interested in hosting a series of visits, please get in touch!